Valitut Palat

 Valitut Palat is a monthly general-interest family magazine published in Helsinki, Finland.
 It is the Finnish edition of Reader's Digest.

 History and profile

 Valitut Palat was started by Sanoma in 1945, and the first issue appeared in April that year.
 Eljas Erkko was instrumental in the establishment of the magazine, and his assistant Sirkka Ruotsalainen was the founding editor-in-chief.
-Its publisher is Oy Valitut Palat which was part of Reader's Digest Inc. until 30 April 2013 when Club Internacional del Libro group, CIL Group, acquired it.
+Its publisher is Oy Valitut Palat which was part of Reader's Digest Inc. The Club Internacional del Libro group (CIL Group) acquired the Oy Valitut Palat on 30 April 2013.
 The magazine has its headquarters in Helsinki and is published on a monthly basis.